One of our top 10 day hikes in the world

 - bikes and pets not permitted on the bus or at the campground.
 But you can hike with your dog on a leash.

-- you cannot buy a ticket on the bus.
-It has to be reserved ahead of time.
+- you normally cannot buy a ticket on the bus.
+Must be reserved.

 - national park pass must be displayed in your vehicle when parked